logicalclocks/hopsworks/docs/compute/jobs.md

 </p>

 You do not have to upload the Python program via the Hopsworks UI to run it.
-That can be done so from within the Python program by using
+It can be done programatically from a Python program by using the
 ``upload`` function of the ``dataset`` module of the ``hops`` Python library http://hops-py.logicalclocks.com

 To do that, first generate an API key for your project, see :ref:`Generate an API key<api-key-generate>`,